happner/happner/docs/configuration.md

 See also: [What are Components?](components.md#what-are-components)

 The `config.components` section should list components to be loaded into the mesh.
-The full complement of possibly config looks as follows:
+The full complement of possible config looks as follows:

 ```javascript
   ...